Oktalon-Szoradi/express-server-template-postgresql/TUTORIAL.md

   return result.rows[0]
 }
 ```
-The order of the parameters after the keyword `async` (function definition) should match what you write in the Controller.
+**Minor Heads Up:** The order of the parameters after the keyword `async` (function definition) should match what you write in the Controller.
+E.g., if you write `model.updateStuffDb(id, myColumn, myOtherColumn)` in the Controller, then this function should accept these parameters in that order.
+An example of a mistake would be to write `model.updateStuffDb(myColumn, myOtherColumn, id)` in the Controller, as this is not how `updateStuffDb` is actually defined.

 For the prepared statement, you should count in order (`$1 $2 $3` instead of `$2 $3 $1`) and the following array should also be in that order.